GabrieleMaurina/pyssembly/README.md

 ```

 ### Pseudo assembly
 The language that pyssembly is able to execute is a pseudo assembly.
-All instructions have the form `<instruction> <operand a> <operand b>`.
+All instructions have the form:

+`<instruction> <operand a> <operand b>`

+All instructions that return a result, store such result in the first operand (a).

 ##### Comments
 To comment a line write ';' at the beginning.
 For example: